agarsev/gf-paleoquizz/REPORT.md

 Expert input
 ------------
+The expert can add paleontological facts to the database via the `add` command.
+This command takes as arguments the natural language fact, either in Spanish or English.

+It then gives the sentence for GF to parse and try to build an abstract syntax tree.
+If this process succeeds, the AST is then stored (in a slightly different format) in the fact database for later perusal.

+For example:

+    > add the early amniotes diversified during the Permian OK
+    > add los dinosaurios se extinguieron a el final de el Cretácico OK
+    > add los dinosaurios se extinguieron hace 65 millones de años
+    ERROR: sentence not understood
+    >

 Quizzing
 --------

 An example:

     > quiz
     Choose the correct option:
     1) the early amniotes diversified during the Permian